microsoft/vscode-jupyter/TELEMETRY.md

         - `hashedName`: `string`
         Hash of the widget module.
         If the widget is found on a CDN, then the unhashed name is sent in `moduleName`.
+        - `modelName`?: `string`
+        Name of the widget model that's loaded.
+        Sent only for cases where `source` is `cdn` or when module is found on cdn.
+        As that is the only time we can safely send the name (if its on public CDN then its public information).
         - `moduleName`?: `string`
-        Name of the widget module, sent only for cases where `source` is `cdn` or when module is found on cdn.
+        Name of the widget module
+        Sent only for cases where `source` is `cdn` or when module is found on cdn.
-        As that is the onl time we can safely send the name (if its on public CDN then its public information).
+        As that is the only time we can safely send the name (if its on public CDN then its public information).
         - `moduleVersion`?: `string`
         Version of the Module used, sent only for cases where `source` is `cdn` or when module is found on cdn.
         - `source`?: `<see below>`